awsdocs/aws-toolkit-jetbrains-user-guide/doc_source/key-tasks.md

 ## Work with AWS Lambda Functions<a name="key-tasks-lambda"></a>

-After you [install the AWS Toolkit for JetBrains](#key-tasks-install) and then used the toolkit to [connect to an AWS account for the first time](#key-tasks-first-connect), you can use the toolkit to work with Lambda functions in the account, as follows\.
+After you [install the AWS Toolkit for JetBrains](#key-tasks-install) and then use the toolkit to [connect to an AWS account for the first time](#key-tasks-first-connect), you can use the toolkit to work with Lambda functions in the account, as follows\.
 + [Create a function](#key-tasks-lambda-create)
 + [Run \(invoke\) or debug the local version of a function](#key-tasks-lambda-local)
 + [Run \(invoke\) the remote version of a function](#key-tasks-lambda-remote)